 Optional elements to include.
 A brain dump of everything on our minds, followed by identifying the top three tasks for the day.
 An action plan for unfinished tasks.
 Progress made, no matter how small, should be celebrated.

-Too often we focus on what is incomplete or to be done without recognizing and celebrating our progress.
-I have found this PROGRESS MADE, NO MATTER HOW SMALL section to be indispensable.
+As leaders in a hurry, we often focus on what is incomplete or to be done without recognizing and celebrating our progress.
+I have found this PROGRESS MADE, NO MATTER HOW SMALL section, to be indispensable.

 Servant leaders focus on the needs of the individuals they lead.
 But an effective servant leader is willing to express what they need from the people they lead.

 Feelings, a daily journal for leaders in a hurry to know themselves.

 Feelings?
 Are you going to talk about feelings?
-As leaders, we may associate emotions as an unwanted vulnerability.
-But the reality is that we all have emotions and they affect how we lead ourselves and others.
+As leaders, we may associate emotions with an unwanted vulnerability.
+But the reality is that we all have emotions, affecting how we lead ourselves and others.

 The benefit.
-Knowing what we are feeling, and why, is the first step to knowing ourselves and effectively managing our emotions.
+Knowing what we are feeling and why is the first step to knowing ourselves and effectively managing our emotions.
 If we cannot manage our emotions, we are ill-equipped to manage the people we lead.

 What it is.
 The feelings journal consists of two questions concerning our emotions.
 How do I feel this morning/evening?
 Why?
 How do I want to feel about the day?
 Carefree and spontaneous or laser-focused and productive?